Qais Ashfaq: Super featherweight

 Following his first defeat, Ashfaq had a quick turnaround, next fight on 12 December 2020 on the Joshua vs. Pulev undercard.
 He fought Ashley Lane (14–9–2, 1 KO) in an 8-round contest at The SSE Arena in London.
 Ashfaq won the fight via 4th round TKO.
 Lane was dropped in the first and third rounds.
 Ashfaq did not take a fight in 2021 and next returned to the ring on 30 July 2022, stopping Romanian boxer Alexandru Ionita in the 6th and final round.
 He then won a six-round bout via points against Yader Cardoza on 13 November in Wolverhampton before returning less than two weeks later defeating Alexander Taylor on the 25 November in Leeds.

-On 24 May 2023, Wasserman Boxing announced the vacant British super featherweight title would be contested between Ashfaq and Liam Dillon (12–0–1) on 24 June at the Vertu Motors Arena in Newcastle.
+On 24 May 2023, Wasserman Boxing announced the vacant British super featherweight title would be contested between Ashfaq and Liam Dillon (12–0–1, 3 KOs) on 24 June at the Vertu Motors Arena in Newcastle.
 The card was headlined by local Josh Kelly and streamed exclusively on DAZN.
 Dillon was coming off a win against Joshua Wahab, considered a career-best.
 Ashfaq stated he still inspired to be world champion and felt this was a reboot in his career.
 He said, “Liam is a very tough kid and while he may not have my technical ability, he will be in my face for the whole fight.
 But he can’t out-box me and this can be a very straight-forward fight for me, but it is also for me to lose ...
 Winning the British title will lead to many more big nights, and I genuinely believe I will still become a world champion.”
 Dillon had previously held the Southern Area and English titles.
 Ashfaq was upset again losing a split decision to Dillon.
 Ashfaq was dropped twice during the bout, once in the fourth and again in the ninth, however these were not heavy knockdowns.
 Ron Kearney scored the bout for 115–112 for Ashfaq, but was overturned by Michael Alexander who had it 115–112 for Dillon and Terry O’Connor scored a wider 117–111 for Dillon.
 After the fight Dillon dedicated the win to his sister, who had died a few month before.